Spanish Civil War

 Franco gradually emerged as the primary leader of the Nationalist side, becoming the dictator of the Spanish State by 1937 and co-opting Falangism.
-The Nationalists advanced from their strongholds in the south and west, capturing most of Spain's northern coastline in 1937.
-They besieged Madrid and the area to its south and west.
-After much of Catalonia was captured in 1938 and 1939, and Madrid cut off from Barcelona, the Republican military position became hopeless.
+The Nationalists advanced from their strongholds in the south and west, capturing most of Spain's northern coastline in 1937 and besieging Madrid.
+After much of Catalonia was captured in 1938 and 1939 and Madrid was cut off from Barcelona, the Republican military position became hopeless.
 On 5 March 1939, in response to allegedly increasing communist dominance of the Republican government and the deteriorating military situation, Colonel Segismundo Casado led a military coup against the Republican government, intending to seek peace with the Nationalists.
 These peace overtures, however, were rejected by Franco.
 Following internal conflict between Republican factions in Madrid in the same month, Franco entered the capital and declared victory on 1 April 1939.
 Hundreds of thousands of those associated with the Republicans fled Spain, mostly to refugee camps in southern France; many of those who stayed were persecuted by the victorious Nationalists.

-The war became notable for the passion and political division it inspired worldwide and for the many atrocities that occurred.
-Organised purges occurred in territory captured by Franco's forces so they could consolidate their future regime.
-Mass executions also took place in areas controlled by the Republicans, with the participation of local authorities varying from location to location.
+The war became notable for the passion and political division it inspired worldwide, and for the many atrocities that occurred.
+Organised purges occurred in territory captured by Franco's forces to consolidate power.
+Mass executions took place in areas controlled by the Republicans, with the participation of local authorities varying by location.

 Background

 First Republic and restoration

 In 1868, popular uprisings led to the overthrow of Queen Isabella II.
-In 1873, Isabella's replacement, King Amadeo I of the House of Savoy, abdicated, and the short-lived First Spanish Republic was proclaimed.
-The Republic was marred with political instability and conflicts and was quickly overthrown by a coup d'état by General Arsenio Martínez Campos in December 1874, after which the monarchy was restored in the figure of Alfonso XII, Isabella's son.
+In 1873, Isabella's replacement, King Amadeo I of the House of Savoy abdicated, and the short-lived First Spanish Republic was proclaimed.
+The First Republic was marred with political instability and conflicts, and was quickly overthrown by General Arsenio Martínez Campos in December 1874, after which the monarchy was restored in the figure of Alfonso XII, Isabella's son.

 After the restoration, Carlists and anarchists emerged in opposition to the monarchy.
 Alejandro Lerroux, Spanish politician and leader of the Radical Republican Party, helped to bring republicanism to the fore in Catalonia.
 Conscription was a controversial policy that was eventually implemented by the government of Spain.
-As evidenced by the Tragic Week in 1909, resentment and resistance were factors that continued well into the 20th century.
+As evidenced by the Tragic Week in 1909, resentment and resistance continued well into the 20th century.

 On 12 April 1931, the Republicans won the elections and the Second Spanish Republic was proclaimed two days later.
 King Alfonso XIII went into exile.

-Spain was neutral in World War I. Following the war, wide swathes of Spanish society, including the armed forces, united in hopes of removing the corrupt central government of the country in Madrid, but these circles were ultimately unsuccessful.
+Spain was neutral in World War I. Following the war, wide swathes of Spanish society, including the armed forces, united in hopes of removing the corrupt central government in Madrid, but these efforts were ultimately unsuccessful.
 Popular perception of communism as a major threat significantly increased during this period.